jha-lab/acceltran/README.md

-# acceltran
+# AccelTran

-AccelTran: A Sparsity-Aware Accelerator for Transformers
+A Sparsity-Aware Accelerator for Transformers.
+More details coming soon...